The Clear

 head.
 I hadn't felt good about entering this contest in

 the first place.
-Maybe I should have listened more to my conscience.
+Maybe I should have listened more to my conscience,

-I did like that
+but I sure did like that

-stoked by my desire to impress Susie.
-I had gambled this
+stoked more by my desire to impress Susie than it was to gain

 By the time we made it back to Houston, I was in a very